Startups made easy. Sorted.

 • remove requirement for employee to list the likely effects on the business

-Employees requesting flexible working currently have to set out how their proposed change will affect the business and make suggestions on how the employer could deal with the effects.
-The updated law will remove this obligation.
+Employees requesting flexible working previously had to set out how their proposed change would affect the business and make suggestions on how the employer could deal with the effects.
+The updated law removes this obligation.

 What is flexible working?